Disney Fantasy – Oceaneer Club & Oceaneer Lab Kids Clubs

 Andy’s Room, Oceaneer Club

 It took a long time for me to warm up to the idea of kids clubs.
-After all, the whole point of a family vacation is to spend time together, right?
-Perhaps I was scarred from seeing two miserable kids half-heartedly make sandcastles with a bored Mexican teenager while on my honeymoon, but I was certain I’d never dump MY kids off while on vacation.
-But once my daughter started nursery school (and would pretend not to see me when I’d come to pick her up) I knew that kids’ clubs would be a part of our lives.
-That’s usually the first place she asks to go to when we go anywhere – insert Marge Simpson grumble here…
+The whole point of a family vacation is to spend time together, right?
+Perhaps I was scarred from seeing two miserable kids half-heartedly make sandcastles with a bored Mexican teenager while on my honeymoon.
+I was certain I’d never dump MY kids off while on vacation.

 disney fantasy, kids club, disney cruise kids club, oceaneer club, disney fantasy kids club

-Making New Friends In Pixie Hollow…
+Making new friends in Pixie Hollow…

-Located on Deck 5, the Oceaneer Club and Lab are side by side, and supervise children from ages 3-12.
-This is a pretty big span but the supervisors group the kids according to their ages and abilities, and in a nutshell the Lab offers more structured programs.
-According to the (lovely) Cast Members that operate the Oceaneer’s facilities, typically younger kids prefer the Club, and older kids like the Lab.
-My 6yo. daughter agreed.
-All kids, including the three year olds, need to be potty-trained, however they will make exceptions for younger siblings if they want to stay with big brother or big sister, you just need to promise to stop by and check them every hour to make sure they don’t need changing.
-Luckily Bub was happy to go to the It’s A Small World Nursery, so our daughter got to immerse herself in the Oceaneer fun without Bub cramping her style 😉
+My (then) 6yo. daughter agreed.
+All kids, including the three-year-olds, need to be potty-trained.
+However, they will make exceptions for younger siblings if they want to stay with big brother or big sister, you have to promise to stop by and check every hour to see if they need changing.
+Luckily Bub was happy to go to the It’s A Small World Nursery, so our daughter got to immerse herself in the Oceaneer fun without little brother cramping her style 😉

 disney fantasy kids club, oceaneer club, dining room, disney fantasy, kids club